 ASC 820 - Fair Value Measurements requires the note to be recorded at Fair Value.
-As a result, we recorded a debt discount in the amount of \$40.0 million.
+As a result, we recorded a debt discount in the amount of \$40.0 million in connection with the issuance of the LVMH Note.
 This discount is being amortized as interest expense using the effective interest rate method over the term of the LVMH Note.